INTO-CPS-Association/fault-injection-maestro/readme.md

 MaBL file for the SimpleTest.java: SmallFaultInjectTest.mabl

 #### Water-tank Co-simulation Case-Study
-*NOTE: Download the code at the wrapperFmuComponent branch.
+*NOTE: Download the code with tag icsrs21

 The co-simulation for the watertank, with and w/o fault injection (FI), can be performed by running the test: WaterTankTest.java
 The corresponding MaBL file: watertank-casestudy.mabl